braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/mobile_integrations.md

 # Mobile integrations

-## Cross-Platform Requirements
+## Cross-platform requirements

 Geofence-triggered campaigns are available on iOS and Android.
-To support geofences:
+To support geofences, the following must be in place:

 1. Your integration must support background push notifications.
 2. Braze geofences or location collection must be enabled.
 3. For devices on iOS version 11 and up, the user must allow location access always for geofencing to work.

 {% alert important %}